raccoon-ncku/raccoon-ncku.github.io/md/en/hardware/3d-printer.md

 ## 3D Printer
 ![3D-Printing](/assets/img/hardware/3dp.jpg)
-3D printers, also known as 3D rapid-prototypers, are capable of taking digital geometry in the form of a stereolithographic file (.stl) and producing small models.
+3D printers could create a physical object from a three-dimensional digital model, typically by laying down many thin layers of a material in succession.

 ### Access Procedure
+* Please follow the [General Terms of Use](https://raccoon-ncku.github.io/pages/info/internal-general-terms.html) and the terms listed on this page.
+* Prepare your model by following the instructions in the **File Preparation** section.
-Please bring your 3D model to Raccoon, the lab assistant will print it for you.
+* Bring your 3D model to Raccoon, and discuss the slicing detail with the lab assistants.
+* Calculate the printing fee and pay
+* Once the printing is finished, assistants will notify you to collect the print parts.

 ### Material
 The printing material is limited to white PLA provided by Raccoon.